getgauge/docs.gauge.org/writing-specifications.rst

 These steps allow you to specify some sort of a conclusion after every execution of a scenario in a spec.
 They are used to perform a tear down function.

-If there are multiple scenarios, tear down steps are executed prior to every scenario in the specification.
+If there are multiple scenarios, tear down steps are executed after every scenario in the specification.
 A tear down step must be preceded by ``*`` and are executed in the defined order.
 Hence, they are similar to steps used in a scenario or concept.